PacktPublishing/iOS-Application-Development-with-OpenCV3/README.md

 * [Instant OpenCV for iOS](https://www.packtpub.com/application-development/instant-opencv-ios?utm_source=GitHub&utm_medium=repository&utm_campaign=9781782163848)
 * [Integrating Facebook iOS SDK with Your Application](https://www.packtpub.com/web-development/integrating-facebook-ios-sdk-your-application?utm_source=GitHub&utm_medium=repository&utm_campaign=9781782168430)
 * [Application Development with Parse using iOS SDK](https://www.packtpub.com/application-development/application-development-parse-using-ios-sdk?utm_source=GitHub&utm_medium=repository&utm_campaign=9781783550333)
+### Download a free PDF

+ <i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>
+<p align="center"> <a href="https://packt.link/free-ebook/9781785289491">https://packt.link/free-ebook/9781785289491 </a> </p>